turri21/PC88_Senhor/readme.md

 Tested: Working Video 720p, 1080p & Sound.

-Dev notes: Disk not working on some boards.
-(Fix: Clocks swapped in sys.tcl )
+Dev notes: NOT NEEDED in current version -Disk not working on some boards.
+(Fix: Clocks swapped in sys.tcl )-

 ___